-Home » Learn » Share Market » A beginner’s guide to spike candlestick pattern
+Home » Learn » Share Market » Spike Candlestick Pattern: A guide to Interpretation

 Candlesticks are widely used trading tools that help traders identify the current market trend.
 Traders use them to decide on entry and exit points for their trades and determine at what level they should place a stop loss to minimise losses.